23 people are interested

 We need volunteers who are friendly, upbeat, and enjoy working with children and adults.
 You can help as often or as infrequently as you like, though we do encourage a goal of 10 hours for every 6 months (to keep your screening skills fresh and ready to go!)

-A 90 minute training is required to learn about screening equipment and processes.
+A 30 minute training is required to learn about screening equipment and processes.
 Most screenings are on weekday mornings, but there are occasional evening and weekend screening opportunities as well.
+Masks are required to be worn during screenings, regardless of the screening location.

 Contact Haley (firstname.lastname@example.org) to become part of our sight-saving team!
 For more information about our non-profit organization visit www.FriendsforSight.org.